To help with deploying trained models in production, the

 rewards can be a numpy matrix, a pandas dataframe, or a

 dicts as it would be represented as JSON.
-Equivalent to

 Return the estimated quality of each treatment in the trained Optimal Policy Tree model for each point in the features